zacharylayne/ConstTypeArgs/Documentation/benefits/static-polymorphism.md

 SpecializedLogic<_1024>.DoWork(); // "Generic handling for size: 1024"
 ```

 The advantage is that the code can be very explicit about unique branches.
-The downside is the extra steps you take to handle new specializationsóimagine adding a check for `_2048` in the future.
+The downside is the extra steps you take to handle new specializations‚Äîimagine adding a check for `_2048` in the future.

 ---